rach7777/monax-may/about.md

 comments:     false
 ---

-Eris Industries began with a question: is it possible to make web applications which have all the benefits of interconnectedness which we gain with modern web applications, but without servers or the drawbacks of pay-to-play cryptocurrency blockchains?
+Eris Industries began with a question: is it possible to make web applications which have all the benefits of interconnectedness which we gain with modern web applications, but without servers or the added cost of pay-to-play cryptocurrency blockchains?
 Could such a thing even be done?

 The answer is that it can.